activebridge/activebridge.github.io/_posts/2017-06-14-how-to-outsource-a-web-development-project-successfully.md

 background: how-to-outsource-a-web-development-project-successfully-back
 category: pm_team_management
 date: "2017-06-14"
-description: Tips for Outsourcing Web Development Projects
 layout: post
 post-id: how-to-outsource-a-web-development-project-successfully
-title: How to Outsource a Web Development Project Successfully
+post-title: "How to Outsource a Web Development Project Successfully"
 time-to-read: 2 min
 scripts: [post]

+author-url: ""
+article-body: ""
+date-modified: "2020-02-25"
+description: "More and more companies are getting to resource offshore agencies to reduce costs and avoid the processing
+              overload"
+title: "Tips for Outsourcing Web Development Projects"
 ---

 Any change in the web development market leads to a step by step change for the way of doing business because previous approaches don’t yield results.
 That’s why the requirements for specialists working in this branch become different.
 Some of them are getting overwhelmed trying to mix different functions and try to seat on two chairs.
 More and more companies are getting to resource offshore agencies to reduce costs and avoid the processing overload.